stephdavid/english-words/README.md

 ### Process

 * Created a new repo.
 Rebranded the homepage.
 Added event listener and user input validation.
-Added modal.
+Added bootstrap modal.
 * Connected to Word Dictionary API using fetch - https://rapidapi.com/twinword/api/word-dictionary and validation.
 * Connected to NLP Translation API using fetch - https://rapidapi.com/gofitech/api/nlp-translation and validation.
 * Changed two more alerts to modals (as they had the same message, one modal) - I tried to make the modal text a variable to no avail.
+* A couple of issues - TODO later perhaps - unsure how to have a variable representing Modal text so that I don't have to build more than one modals though at this point there is only one other.
+Similarly, I found myself how to repeat a fetch().
+How can I reuse a fetch for different APIs instead of creating multiple fetches.

 ---